 Tina Livanos was married off to Onassis at age 17

 The lavish wedding took place in New York in 1946, with shipowner Andreas Embirikos as best man.
 It was the social event of the year for the rich and famous.

-On April 30, 1948, Tina Livanos had a baby boy in a New York clinic, who was then named Alexandros.
-Two years later, on December 11, 1950, Livanos also carried to term a girl, to be named Christina.
+On April 30, 1948, Tina Livanos had a baby boy, who was named Alexandros, in a New York clinic.
+Two years later, on December 11, 1950, Livanos also carried to term a girl to be named Christina.

 A complicated marriage